 The most effective way of preventing the flu is with an influenza vaccination.
 Every fall you should be immunized against strains that have developed since the previous outbreak.
-If you are vaccinated against one or more strains, you may still come down with flu, but your symptoms are likely to be milder than they would have been had you not had an influenza vaccination.
-The influenza vaccine will not protect against the swine flu, also known as the 2009 H1N1 virus.
+If you are vaccinated against three or more strains, you may still come down with flu, but symptoms are likely to be milder than they would have been had you not had an influenza vaccination.

 Influenza vaccine is available through physicians and public-health facilities and many companies provide flu vaccines on-site for their workers.
-Because influenza is a serious threat, the CDC recommends vaccination for everyone 50 and older; children age 6 months to 19 years; nursing-home residents and employees; anyone with certain chronic medical conditions like diabetes, heart disease, and respiratory diseases like asthma and COPD; pregnant women; and people who work in medical facilities.
+Because influenza is a serious threat, the CDC recommends vaccination for everyone 6 months of age and older and others at high risk of flu complications:

 Here are more preventive measures you can take during flu season and to avoid getting swine flu:

-Quit smoking.
+- Quit smoking.
 The bad habit damages your respiratory tract.
-And watch the alcohol, since drinking it, like smoking, can lower your resistance to infection in general.
+And watch the alcohol, since drinking, like smoking, can lower your resistance to infection in general.